nposdalj/PropaMod/README.md

 White scripts are included in PropagationModeling; yellow scripts are contained in the Acoustics Toolbox.
 Blue boxes are file outputs.

-### U.1 Download ocean state data and generate sound speed profiles: `plotSSP.m`
+### U.1 Download ocean state data and generate sound speed profiles: `makeSSP.m`
-`plotSSP.m` is responsible for calculating the sound speed profile at each study site.
+`makeSSP.m` is responsible for calculating the sound speed profile at each study site.
 The script calls the function `hycom_sampleMonths.m`, which samples ocean state data.
 * hycom_sampleMonths.m is based on the script `ext_hycom_gofs_3_1.m`, which was created by Ganesh Gopalakrishnan to download HYCOM ocean state data as .mat files for a given region.